MicroEJ/docs/Tutorials/tutorialDebug.rst

 .. _tutorial_debug_use_case_1:

-Use case 1:  Debugging an UI application freeze
+Use Case 1:  Debugging An UI Application Freeze
 -----------------------------------------------

 When an application User Interface freezes and becomes unresponsive, in most cases, one of the following conditions applies: